Childcare vouchers explained

 To understand what rate of tax you are paying, visit our tax rates, allowances and amounts guide.

-You might get your childcare vouchers as paper or electronic vouchers directly from your employer, or your employer may ask a childcare voucher provider to give them to you.
+You might get your childcare vouchers as paper or electronic versions directly from your employer, or your employer may ask a childcare voucher provider to give them to you.
 When initially setting up the scheme, there may be a delay in receiving the vouchers, even if money has been taken from your salary.
 Speak to your employer or voucher provider for details.

-Where can I spend childcare vouchers?
+Where can I use childcare support?

 You can use vouchers for nurseries, childminders and preschool, but they can also be used for a variety of other types of childcare, including after-school activities and childcare over the summer holidays.
 Which? members can find recommended childcare providers in their area by visiting Which?
 Local, our local services review site.

 Also, you don’t have to spend your childcare vouchers in the week or month you receive them.
-They have a long expiry date, so you can save them up to use later – for example you may save them for the school holidays when your childcare costs may be higher than normal.
+They have a long expiry date, so you can save them up to use later – for example, you may save them for the school holidays when your childcare costs may be higher than normal.

 The main criterion for using childcare vouchers is that the childcare provider must be registered with Ofsted (Office for Standards in Education, Children’s Services and Skills).
 The childcare provider also needs to agree to receiving payment or part-payment with vouchers, and make an agreement with your employer.
-Ask your employer or childcare voucher provider for details on how to set this up.
+Ask your employer or childcare-voucher provider for details on how to set this up.

 Is my childcare provider registered?